Method · the machine, opened up

 Here is how the machine works.

 A single prompt gives you a plausible summary.
 Verdict works the way an analyst actually works: divide the company into the questions that matter, investigate each one separately, cross-check the claims, then conclude.
-One orchestrator model runs that division of labour across a team of research agents.

-Divide · investigate · cross-check · conclude.
-The same path an analyst runs by hand.
+Divide · investigate · cross-check · conclude · the same path an analyst runs by hand

 One orchestrator.
 Ten investigations.